-- 1. Locate two bottom mounting holes.
-These holes are near bottom on back panel of heater (see Figure 11). - 2.
-Mark screw locations on wall. - 3.
+- 1. Locate bottom mounting hole.
+This hole is near the bottom on the back panel of heater (see Figure 11). - 2.
+Mark screw location on wall. - 3.
 Remove heater from mounting bracket. - 4.
-If installing bottom mounting screws into hollow or solid wall, install wall anchors.
-Follow steps 1 through 4 under Attaching To Wall Anchor Method.
-If installing bottom mounting screw into wall stud, drill holes at marked locations using 9/64" drill bit. - 5.
+If installing bottom mounting screw into hollow or solid wall, install wall anchor.
+Follow steps 1 through 4 under Attaching To Wall Anchor.
+If installing bottom mounting screw into wall stud, drill hole at marked location using 9/64" drill bit. - 5.
 Replace heater onto mounting bracket. - 6.
-Place spacers between bottom mounting holes and wall anchor or drilled hole. - 7.
+Place spacer between bottom mounting hole and wall anchor or drilled hole. - 7.
 Hold spacer in place with one hand.
 With other hand, insert mounting screw through bottom mounting hole and spacer.
 Place tip of screw in opening of wall anchor or drilled hole. - 8.
-Tighten both screws until heater is firmly secured to wall.
+Tighten screw until heater is firmly secured to wall.
 Do not over tighten.

 Note: Do not replace front panel at this time.
-Replace front panel after making gas connections and checking for leaks (see pages 10 and 11).
+Replace front panel after making gas connections and checking for leaks (see page 10).